neurodesk/neurodeskedu/_sources/contribute/examples.md

 - Code cells with explanatory comments
 - Example data (or guidance on how to access it)

-**Python packages** please consult the python packages included in the base image [see list here](https://github.com/neurodesk/neurodesktop/blob/main/Dockerfile).
+**Python packages** please consult the python packages included in the base image <a href="https://github.com/neurodesk/neurodesktop/blob/main/Dockerfile" target="_blank" rel="noopener">
+  see list here
+</a>.
 If you are using python packages different than these, be sure to `pip install` them in the workflow

 ### 2. Follow best practices